DaftSpirit/GorgeousInkedPotato/README.md

 In js/firebase.js you may replace the firebase address by yours<br/>
 In js/socket.js you may replace the websocket address by yours.<br/>

-Then just launch index.html in your favorite web browser (works only in the last versions of Chrome, IE, Firefox and Safari)
+Then just launch index.html in your favorite web browser (works only in the latest versions of Chrome, IE, Firefox and Safari)

 Have fun using GorgeousInkedPotato ! =)